Artificial Intelligence (AI) is one of the most prominent emerging technologies, and has a significant impact upon human rights.

 - Consolidated Working Draft of the Framework Convention on Artificial Intelligence, Human Rights, Democracy and the Rule of Law (Council of Europe Committee on Artificial Intelligence, 2023)

-- Blueprint for an AI Bill of Rights (United State Government, 2022)
+- Blueprint for an AI Bill of Rights (United States Government, 2022)

 - UNESCO Recommendation on the Ethics of AI (UNESCO, 2021)